adadevoh/bcdd/bcdd.md

 | `*.test.md` | Which cases prove the BC, and how is the suite arranged? | New behaviour not in the BC |
 | Code + tests | What does it actually do right now? | — |

 One project has one design doc and many BCs.
 A BC has zero or more specs.
-Most BCs need no spec at all.
+The spec reveals required implementation detail.

 ## 3. Behaviours and IDs